-Richard James Gray scored his first try for Scotland in the loss to Ireland in Dublin during the 2012 RBS 6 Nations Championship.
-He was named RBS man of the match for his superb contribution in the lineout and open play to Scotland's 21-8 March 2011 Murrayfield win against Italy.
+He then scored his first try for Scotland in the loss to Ireland in Dublin during the 2012 RBS 6 Nations Championship and was named RBS man of the match for his superb contribution in the lineout and open play to Scotland's 21-8 March 2011 Murrayfield win against Italy.

 Richie had a winning start to captaining Scotland under-20 in March 2009 when the team beat Ireland 35-20 in the age group’s Six Nations Championship match at McDiarmid Park, Perth.
 Over the previous five weeks he had had impressive roles in Scotland’s wins against Wales and Italy.